InterLabsDev/.github/profile/README.md

 This website is just for development purposes, so there will be no public software available there.
 # Community
-We have our own Discord community! [discord.gg/interlabs](https://discord.gg/4nTt7UPRaW) Here you can interact with our community andd developers.
+We have our own Discord community! [discord.gg/interlabs](https://discord.gg/4nTt7UPRaW) Here you can interact with our community and developers.
 You could also be selected to be a tester for our software!
 Join now to get an insight on development

 Warm regards,